KrishnaMehta123/Suggestedits/docs/Messaging Channels/push/setup_push-impression.md

 By using push campaign throttling, you can meter how quickly CleverTap delivers your notifications.

-[block:callout]
-{
-  "type": "success",
-  "title": "Push Campaign Throttling Example",
+> 👍 Push Campaign Throttling Example
+>
-  "body": "If your reachable audience for a campaign is 500,000 users and your back-end systems can only support up to 20% of them, you can set a throttle limit to 100,000 notifications per 15-minute interval.
-The entire campaign will then deliver in 1 hour 15 minutes."
+> If your reachable audience for a campaign is 500,000 users and your back-end systems can only support up to 20% of them, you can set a throttle limit to 100,000 notifications per 15-minute interval.
+The entire campaign will then deliver in 1 hour 15 minutes.
-}
-[/block]